Hurricane Debra (1959): Texas

 The highest reported winds were estimated at 80–90 mph, with gusts up to 105 mph at the Brazos River floodgates near Freeport.
 Tides were 3 to 5 ft at Galveston Bay; Morgan Point measured the highest tides, at 7.9 ft above normal.
 Overall, the storm surge was about 7 ft high; near Harrisburg, Houston, its height was approximately 9.6 ft; around the Kemah-Seabrook area, the storm surge was 7 ft, while along the Dickinson Bayou they were 7 to 9 ft above average.
 Alongside the Gulf Coast, especially in Texas, there were widespread measurements of heavy rainfall, which included a total of 15.89 in at Orange, Texas, which led to the inundation low-lying streets; this total was the highest attributed to Debra.
 A daily rainfall record of 3.62 in was achieved at Beaumont, and hurricane-force winds stretched 100 mi inland.

 The simultaneous occurrence of a storm surge and heavy rainfall wrought by Debra led to widespread flooding on highways, including that on Highway 75 northwest of Galveston on July 25 which caused the detachment of Galveston Island from the mainland for several hours.
-Other major roadways flooded were Highway 6 between Hitchcock and Galveston; Highway 146 from Kemah to Seabrook; and Farm Road 518 extending from Kemah through League City.
+Other major roadways flooded were Highway 6 between Hitchcock and Galveston; Highway 146 from Kemah to Seabrook; and Farm to Market Road 518 extending from Kemah through League City.
 An unconfirmed report indicated that a funnel cloud briefly touched down roughly 40 mi northwest of Brownsville/South Padre Island International Airport at approximately 0027 UTC, though no damage occurred.

 The majority of private piers situated upon the western and northern ends of Galveston Bay were destroyed as a result of Debra's storm surge.
 Damage primarily constituted to roofs, glass, sign boards, antennas, and certain sea vessels; abundant damage was caused by rising waters due to torrential rains.
 Approximately 90 cattle were killed on the western edge of Galveston Island.
 Furniture was thrown from the luxury Buccaneer Hotel into its swimming pool, shattering a large window.
 In Fort Worth, the entrance to the Tabernacle Baptist Church was completely destroyed, with its remnants littering the adjacent road.
 The largest quantity of damage to sea vessels was consolidated near the Kemah-Baytown area.
 Widespread damage from winds and tides was evident in the Hitchcock area, where three men were rescued after attempting to endure the hurricane at a fishing camp, although they were later rescued.
 In the Houston area, damage was limited to power lines and downed trees.
 At the former Houston International Airport, air transport was terminated, and water transportation was impeded as vast ships remained in ports.
 Onlookers were advised not to touch downed power lines, and electricity was knocked out at a hospital and roads were immersed in floodwaters.
 Most rail and road traffic in Houston was significantly interrupted.